Table of Contents

 Credits map, daily resets on Basic, monthly on paid plans

-Suno’s design is simple.
-The free tier grants 50 credits per day, and Suno’s own help article frames that as ~10 songs/day, which implies a typical full song costs about 5 credits.
-You can use that ratio to plan output: a 100-song month needs ~500 credits.
+Suno’s credit design is intentionally simple.
+The free tier grants 50 credits per day, and Suno’s own messaging and help content still frame that as roughly ~10 songs/day, which implies that a typical full song costs about 5 credits on average.
+You can use that ratio to plan output: a 100-song month needs around 500 credits, while a 500-song month maps neatly to a full Pro allowance.
 [2]

 Included subscription credits do not roll over to the next month.
-Top-up credits (purchased in addition to a plan) do not expire per Suno’s pricing page, but they still require an active subscription to use—pausing your plan locks those top-ups until you reactivate.
+Top-up credits (bought on top of a subscription) are still described on Suno’s pricing page as credits that do not expire, but they require an active subscription to spend—if you pause or cancel, those top-ups are effectively frozen until you reactivate your plan.
 [1]

-Timing matters.
-Pro and Premier credits refill one month after your exact purchase timestamp.
-If you run out early, paid accounts fall back to the same 50 free daily credits pattern as Basic, which can tide you over for small edits before renewal.
+Timing still matters.
+Pro and Premier credits refill one month after your original purchase timestamp, not on a fixed calendar date.
+If you burn through your monthly credits early, paid accounts automatically fall back to the same 50 free daily credits pattern as Basic, which is usually enough for light touch-ups, smaller experiments, or sketches while you wait for the next renewal.
 [5]

 Suno pricing and commercial rights, what you can do with your songs